 A zone is a section of a field defined by a start and end pattern.
 Zones locate entities in parts of a field.
 If you do not add zone entries, Eduction searches the entire field.
-If the end pattern is absent, the search begins at a match for the start pattern and continues until the end of the field.
+If you do not set the end pattern, the search begins at a match for the start pattern and continues until the end of the field.

-Use the EntityZoneN parameter to associate an entity identified in an EntityN parameter with one or more zones defined using the ZoneStartN and ZoneEndN parameters.
+Use EntityZoneN to associate an entity identified in an EntityN parameter with one or more zones that you define by usingZoneStartN and ZoneEndN.

-NOTE: You must choose start and end patterns that do not match the same text in a field.
+NOTE: Your start and end patterns must not match the same text in a field.

 Туре: String

 Default: None

 Required: No

 Configuration Section: Eduction

 Example: ZoneStart0=Social Security: ZoneEnd0=Shipping Address ZoneStart1=Shipping Address: ZoneEnd1=Billing Address

-See Also: EntityN, on page 308 EntityZoneN, on page 311 ZoneStartN, below
+See Also: EntityN, on page 322 EntityZoneN, on page 324 ZoneStartN, on the next page